 You may want to exclude a specific address from being verified, and you can do so by selecting the Verified checkbox on the address record to make sure verification skips it.

 What if I Don't Need All of This?

 Tracking addresses with an address object introduces a level of complexity that may be more than you need — or want to manage.

-If your organization only sends mailings to contacts at their household addresses, or your constituents don't have seasonal addresses, and you don't plan to use address verification services, you may want to disable address management.
+If your organization only sends mailings to contacts at their household addresses, your stakeholders don't have seasonal addresses, or you don't plan to use address verification services, you may want to disable address management.

 But remember that even if you have simple address-tracking needs, leaving address management enabled allows you to take advantage of automatic syncing of address records on all contacts in a household when the household address changes.

 Whatever you decide, remember that configuring the address management features in NPSP to meet your organization’s needs — and support clean and complete data — is critical to supporting user adoption.
 And user adoption is the key to ensuring that you see the greatest return on your investment in any technology.